 Yosemite Winter Landscape Workshop

 " What a wonderful weekend this was in so many ways!
-I have years of photography experience and still came away from this workshop with new skills and feel it was well worth every penny!
-I look forward to the next learning adventure with these two awesome teachers!
-Thank you for pushing my art over the edge and into the next phase! - Lisa Chadwick "
+I have years of photography experience and still came away from this workshop with new skills and feel it was well worth every penny! - Lisa Chadwick "

 Yosemite is California's premier National Park....and in our opinion, it's at its best with its winter coat on.
 Late winter is an absolute landscape photographers paradise.
 The towering granite peaks are still covered in snow....providing amazing options for photographing in color, or in monochrome.
 The Merced River is flowing slow enough to provide ample opportunities to capture some reflections of El Capitan, and the other peaks in the areas.
 Wildlife has all moved from higher elevations to seek out the food and cooler temperatures the lower elevations provide.
 Past workshops have seen bear, as well as bobcats.

 We spend our mornings and evenings photographing the park from its best vantage points.
 While the winter weather will provide some cooler temps, the areas we photograph will be sure to get your blood flowing.
 Valley View and Tunnel View are just a couple of the spots that we shoot and the views they provide of the Yosemite Valley still takes our breath away.
 The higher elevations are closed during this time of year, so we have more time to really explore the valley...looking for the best vantage points of El Cap, Half-Dome, the Cathedral, and all of those waterfalls.